 Sure, you’ve heard of the pastel-colored Amalfi coast, the glamorous island of Capri, and the foodie capital of Sicily, but what about Sardinia?
 One of Italy’s best-kept secrets, the island of Sardinia has long been a vacation getaway for Europeans.
 From the high-end hotels, sprawling resorts, white sandy beaches, and high-end galleries of Porto Cervo to the surprisingly busy capital city of Cagliari (home to some of island’s best gelato shops and chic museums), the island’s multifaceted allure appeals to any kind of traveler, whether it’s shoppers and socialites who want to be seen at the Hotel Pitraizzi or hard-core backpackers aiming to get lost in the caves of Baunei.
 If you’re craving an Italian getaway that packs a punch (and lacks the crowds of neighboring hot spots), make Sardinia your next stop.

 If you’re looking for romance, there’s no better place to kindle it than the enclave of Porto Cervo.
-Constructed in the 1960s by Prince Karim Aga Khan, this secluded cluster with private beaches, lagoons, and pastel-painted resorts harnesses the charms and beauty of the Mediterranean.
+Constructed in the 1960s by Prince Karim Aga Khan, this secluded cluster of private beaches, lagoons, and pastel-painted resorts harnesses the charms and beauty of the Mediterranean.
 Post up in a five-star hotel—like Hotel Cala di Volpe—boasting breathtaking views of the sea, easy access to shopping in the downtown marina, and sunbathing on pristine beaches.
-The newly redesigned suites at Cala di Volpe were inspired by the original 1960s designs, and the Penthouse Suite offers a private solarium, a wine cellar, local Italian crafts and furnishings, a wide terrace with sweeping vistas, and even a pool just for the two of you.
+The newly redesigned suites at Cala di Volpe were inspired by the original 1960's designs, and the Penthouse Suite offers a private solarium, a wine cellar, local Italian crafts and furnishings, a wide terrace with sweeping vistas, and even a pool just for the two of you.

 What to Eat